isomerpages/nlb-mobile-guide/spotlight/wellbeing/_posts/2020-04-20-post-learning-package-4-home-sweet-office.md

 ---
-title: 'Learning Package 4 - Home Sweet Office'
+title: Learning Package 4 - Home Sweet Office
 date: 2020-04-20T00:00:00.000Z
 permalink: /spotlight/wellbeing/2020-04-20-home-sweet-office
-description: 'Working from home is the new reality for many.
+description: Working from home is the new reality for many.
 Turn your home into an inspiring sanctuary.
 Relegate spaces for work, play and relaxation.
-Whether you are a newbie or veteran, here is a list of resources to enrich your work from home experience and environment.'
+Whether you are a newbie or veteran, here is a list of resources to enrich your work from home experience and environment.
-image: '/images/PL-4-Intro Image.jpg'
+image: /images/PL-4-Intro Image.jpg
 ---
 <img src="/images/PL-4-Intro Image.jpg">
 <p><q>The fact that tools like Skype and digital collaboration are letting people work better at a distance — that is a wonderful thing.</q> - Bill Gates, Cofounder of Microsoft.</p>
 <p>Working from home is the new reality for many.
 Turn your home into an inspiring sanctuary.
 Relegate spaces for work, play and relaxation.
 Whether you are a newbie or veteran, here is a list of resources to enrich your work from home experience and environment.</p>